Protection of vaccines against covid decreases after 6 months, study shows

 The UK and other European nations are planning a booster campaign against covid-19 later this year, since experts said it may be necessary to administer the third dose to the elderly and the most vulnerable starting in September.

-The US government is preparing to offer third booster shots, starting in mid-September, to Americans who received their initial shots more than eight months ago.
+The government of U.S is preparing to offer third booster shots, starting in mid-September, to Americans who received their initial shots more than eight months ago.